 Online display advertising won’t stop evolving.
 In all likelihood, it’ll adapt to virtual reality and augmented reality.
 In fact, big companies are already using virtual advertisements to create immersive advertisements.

 Products like Google Cardboard and the Oculus Rift, for example, offer incredible advertisement accessibility while prompting direct engagement.
-The advertising world is hopping aboard immersive, highly engaging campaigns.
-It’s also targeting video games first.
+The advertising world is hopping aboard immersive, highly engaging campaigns and targeting video games first.
 A recent example of this is Mariott’s virtual gateway experience.
-Customers were invited to digital worlds, beautiful locations and a taste of future exploration.
+Customers were invited to digital worlds, beautiful locations, and a taste of future exploration.
 Because powerful display advertisement campaigns evoke emotions via the senses, such initiatives are incredibly effective.

 Other Bright Futures

 While virtual reality and augmented reality advertisements are coming, they’re not the only innovations on the horizon.
-In-vehicle display advertisements are a likelihood, too, showing drivers safe, digestible advertisements near their stereo.
-Technology like the Microsoft HoloLens has made online display advertisement virtually limitless.
+In-vehicle display advertisements are likely, too, showing drivers safe, digestible advertisements near their stereo.
+Technology like the Microsoft HoloLens has made online display advertisements virtually limitless.

 Again, data collection is a huge part of online display advertising.
 Today’s data collectors are tomorrow’s bankers, and buyers are interested in many new, unique advertisement strategies.
 If companies want to expand their display advertisement abilities, they must cater to the audience’s excitement.